Can I get BT Broadband and BT Infinity broadband in my area?

 BT Infinity 2 (76Mbps) unlimited fibre broadband

 This is the go-to choice for very large households full of people with a lot of different devices.
 76Mbps will hold up under almost any amount of stress a busy household could throw at it.
 It is overkill for most single, two or three-person households, however.

 BT Infinity 1 and 2 line rental

-If you want BT Infinity 1 or 2, you must pay line rental
+If you want BT Infinity 1 or 2, you must pay inclusive line rental

 As explained in the section ‘What is BT Infinity?’ near the top of this page, BT Infinity, though called fibre optic broadband, actually covers the distance between the cabinet and your home with old-fashioned copper cable – your phone line.

-That means it doesn’t matter whether you opt for BT Infinity 1, BT Infinity 2 or standard BT Broadband, and it doesn’t matter whether you actually want a landline or not – you’re going to have to pay line rental.
+That means it doesn’t matter whether you opt for BT Infinity 1, BT Infinity 2 or standard BT Broadband, and it doesn’t matter whether you actually want a landline or not – line rental is included in the cost.
 There’s simply no way around it.
-That creaking old copper network needs some serious upkeep, and your line rental is needed to pay for it.
+That creaking old copper network needs some serious upkeep, and that cost is passed on to you, the customer.

 BT does not offer broadband-only deals

 Broadband-only is the term used to describe any broadband deal for which you don’t pay line rental to your broadband provider.
 Broadband-only deals come in two distinct types.
 They are…

 No UK broadband-only provider will help you to avoid paying line rental

 Both in the case of Virgin Media and any other providers advertising broadband-only deals, you’re not going to be able to avoid paying line rental, whether they actually call it that or not.

 Virgin Media has its own network, so in theory it should be able to supply you with a truly broadband-only deal.
 And Virgin Media does, but there’s a catch.
 Its broadband-only deals cost, roughly, the same as a broadband deal that includes a phone line and line rental.
 Yes, you read that correctly – Virgin Media makes you pay anyway, it just hikes up the price of the deal instead of separating it out and calling it line rental.